- Analytics

 5. Interpretation and evaluation

-Interpret the results of the analysis to draw meaningful conclusions that address your objectives and goals.
-Evaluate the significance of the findings and assess the potential impact on your business.
+Interpret the analysis results to draw meaningful conclusions that address your objectives and goals.
+Evaluate the significance of the findings and assess their potential impact on your business.

 6. Communication and reporting